BaseXdb/basex-dist/readme.txt

    bin/      start scripts
    data/     database directory
-   etc/      examples, catalog files, zipped modules (optional) lib/      Java libraries, referenced by the start scripts repo/     repository directory for XQuery modules webapp/   contents for web applications, including RESTXQ scripts
+   etc/      examples, catalog files, zipped modules lib/      Java libraries, referenced by the start scripts repo/     repository directory for XQuery modules src/      directory for your XQuery files webapp/   contents for RESTXQ web applications and REST scripts

  To improve your workflows with BaseX, just add the bin/ directory to your PATH variable, or move the start scripts to an already added